Below are some of the most frequently asked questions about sign language:

 There are a number of deaf groups and activities in and around Milton Keynes that students are welcome to attend.
 Check out our Community section for details of group activities.

-We run a number of courses ranging from taster sessions to Level 3.
+We run a number of courses ranging from BSL Basics to BSL Level 3.
 Due to the Covid-19 pandemic, you can now learn online.
-Costs vary but you can learn as part of a group or book one to one sessions from as little as £19 for a session.
+Costs vary but you can learn as part of a group or book one to one sessions for as little as £19 for a session.
 Most BSL courses across the UK follow the academic year but learning online means you can learn when it suits you.
-Harness those ninja signing skills and sign up here to one of our courses here.
+Harness those ninja signing skills and sign up here to one of our sign language courses.
+You can access our BSL Basics for free if you sign up for our BSL level 1 course.

 If you’re not quite ready to sign up why not click here to download our free fingerspelling sheet.